skyflowapi/skyflow-node/README.md

 Skyflow generates data tokens when sensitive data is inserted into the vault.
 These data tokens can be digitally signed with the private key of the service account credentials, which adds an additional layer of protection.
 Signed tokens can be detokenized by passing the signed data token and a bearer token generated from service account credentials.
 The service account must have appropriate permissions and context to detokenize the signed data tokens.

 The data tokens can be passed as part of the options in `GenerateSignedDataTokens(filepath,options)`  function, which takes the service account credentials file path and an options object for token generation.
-Alternatively, you can also send the entire credentials as string, by using `GenerateSignedDataTokensFromCreds(credentials,options)`
+Alternatively, you can also send the entire credentials as a string, by using `GenerateSignedDataTokensFromCreds(credentials,options)`

 [Example using credentials file path](https://github.com/skyflowapi/skyflow-node/blob/master/samples/service-account/SignedTokenGenerationExample.ts):